saikumar-divvela/rentspace/README.md

 Others

 ==>Documents
-docs/software.info -> for tools and technologies used in this project docs/db_schema.info -> for database tables, fields docs/rest_api.info -> for rest API exposed by this app wireframes-mockups -> for wireframes of this web app
+docs/software.info -> for tools and technologies used in this project docs/db_schema.info -> for database tables, fields docs/rest_api.info -> for rest API exposed by this app wireframes-mockups -> for wireframes of this web app project_plan.info -> more details about development plan, screens, issues etc..

 ==>Requirements
-Version 1.0 (stage1)
-iteration 1 (basic features)
-    UI development and API development
-    Login/New user registration
-    Post an Ad
-    Search for Ad
-    Display list of Ads
-    Show info of seleced Ad

-About the site
-    FAQ, Contact us, Privacy policy, Guest policies, User agreement,Terms and conditions

-About company
-    About us/Team, Blog, Social Responsibility

-iteration 2
-    Forgot password
-    OTP/Email verification/ID card verificaion
-    Admin UI (for managing posts)

-iteration 3
-    Connect using facebook/gmail
-    Offers page/ Promotions
-    follow us on facebook, twitter, google play etc

-Version 1.1
-Iteration 1
-    Integration with payment gateway
-    validate location using google map

 ==>Usecases
-#1 No seperate login for clients/users
+# No seperate login for clients/users

-#2 Seperate login for admin people to maintain the website.
+# Seperate login for admin people to maintain the website.
   Some screens are available only to admin people

-#3  user1 is looking for accomdation and interested in property posted by user2
+# User1 is looking for accomdation and interested in property posted by user2
-    option1: user2 doesn't post available dates of property user1 express interest in property
+  option1: user2 doesn't post available dates of property
+        user1 express interest in property
         the details are sent to user2
         user2 responds back to user1